SkafteNicki/dtu_mlops/s1_development_environment/M4_deep_learning_software.md

 and it comes with its own kind of problems, especially if you want to use it in a production setting.
 In particular the concept of [technical debt](https://research.google/pubs/pub43146/) was invented to indicate the significant maintenance costs at an system level that it takes to run machine learning in production.
-MLOps should very much be seen as the respone to the concept of technical dept, namely that we should develop methods, processes and tools (with inspiration from classical devops) to counter the problems we run into when working with deep learning models.
+MLOps should very much be seen as the response to the concept of technical dept, namely that we should develop methods, processes and tools (with inspiration from classical DevOps) to counter the problems we run into when working with deep learning models.

-It is important to note that all the concepts and tools that have been developed for MLOps can absolutly be used together with more classical machine learning models (think K-nearest neighbour, Random forest etc.), however deep learning comes with its own set of problems which mostly have to do with the shear size of the data and models we are working with.
+It is important to note that all the concepts and tools that have been developed for MLOps can absolutely be used together with more classical machine learning models (think K-nearest neighbor, Random forest etc.), however deep learning comes with its own set of problems which mostly have to do with the shear size of the data and models we are working with.
 For these reason, we are focusing on working with deep learning models in this course